agraef/midizap/README.md

 # Jack-Related Options

-There are some additional directives (and corresponding command line options) to set midizap's Jack client name and the number of input and output ports it uses.
-If both the command line options and directives in the midizaprc file are used, the former take priority, so that it's always possible to override the configuration settings from the command line.
+There are some additional directives (and corresponding command line options) to configure midizap's Jack setup in various ways.
+We take a look at these in the following.
+If both the command line options and directives in the midizaprc file are used, the former take priority, so that it's possible to override the configuration settings from the command line.

+Note that all these options can only be set at program startup.
+If you later edit the corresponding directives in the configuration file, the changes won't take effect until you restart the program.

+## Jack Client Name and MIDI Port Setup

 Firstly, there's the `-j` option and the `JACK_NAME` directive which change the Jack client name from the default (`midizap`) to whatever you want it to be.
 To use this option, simply invoke midizap as `midizap -j client-name`, or put the following directive into your midizaprc file: